 The first few weeks should reveal new stubble and possibly some patches.
 After three weeks, you may have longer hair in certain areas.
 You may want to trim hairs that grow down your neck.
 You may have strays that you can trim away as well.

 By six to eight weeks, you should start to see some real growth.
 You’ll likely have a full mustache before a complete, thick beard.
-You can use your trimmers to ensure that your mustache doesn’t turn into a hair lip.
+You can use your trimmers to ensure that your mustache doesn’t turn into clumps of hair over your upper lip.

 Depending on your genes and grooming routine, you should have a full beard after six months to a full year.
 However, the ultimate length of your beard may take a few years to come in fully.
 You can start styling your beard typically after your stubble starts to grow in thicker.